giovannipro/map-the-glam/README.md

 # Map the GLAM
-Visualizing the contributions of ETH Library to Wikipedia
+Visualising the contributions of ETH Library to Wikipedia

 ## Installation
 - Go to the project folder in your computer